Frequently Asked Questions

 Q. If I am a member of an athletic team does my coach get notified if I have a judicial incident?

 A: If you are a member of an athletic team your coach will be notified if you have been found responsible for violating either or/both of the Alcohol and Drug policies outlined in the Student Conduct Code and Residential Life Rules and Regulations.
+They will also be notified if you are found responsible for any other violation and receive a sanction of disciplinary probation, deferred suspension, suspension, or expulsion.

 Q: Why did I get a different judicial outcome than someone who did the exact same thing?